FrezzeLog/frezze-gimme-pizza-challenge/README.md

 ***
 ## What guidelines do I need to follow? ##

-1. There are no restrictions regarding any frontend or backend development frameworks used in this project
+1. There are no restrictions regarding frontend development frameworks used in this project
-	* Feel free to choose the stack that most suits you.
+	* Feel free to choose the technology that most suits you.
 Yet, it's important for you to know that Frezze's applicatons are currently developed in Angular + Spring Boot
 2. The source code must be available through a public project in any Git repository hosting service of your preference
 3. The provided repository must contain a README with a brief explanation about the project and with the steps in order to run the project successfully
 	* Include any details if needed
 	* Docker images are welcome
-4. Both application (frontend and backend) must be accessible through the cloud
+4. The frontend application must be accessible through the cloud
 	* You may use any cloud service of your preference (Firebase, Heroku, DO, AWS, etc)
 5. For the evaluation process, we will consider the following:
 	* Developed features